There is nothing more fun in the world than presenting Eggheads, which has very quietly become one of the longest-running quiz shows in TV history.

 By this stage I was overwhelmed by facts, so I asked CJ: “And what did you think of Tootsie?”

 “I don’t know,” he replied.
 “I’ve never seen it.”

-Which is why they’re wonderful.
+The fact-hunting is why the Eggheads are wonderful.
 And adorable.
 And very slightly bonkers.

 It’s why every visiting quizzer in every team that passes through our studio longs to beat them.

 And why I, very secretly, desperately want them to.